deephacks/awesome-jvm/readme.md

 *Compilers for JVMs*

 * [Graal](http://openjdk.java.net/projects/graal) - New experimental just-in-time compiler for Java that is integrated with the HotSpot virtual machine.

+## Compiler-compilers

+*Tools that creates a parser, interpreter, or compiler from a formal description targeted for the JVM.*

+* [Antlr](http://www.antlr.org/) - Parser generator for reading, processing, executing, or translating structured text or binary files.
+* [javacc](https://javacc.java.net/) - Parser generator for use with Java.
+* [jparsec](https://github.com/jparsec/jparsec) - Builds mini parsers in pure Java a la Haskell Parsec.

 ## Languages